 Morphine sulfate is a powerful pain-relieving medication that belongs to the narcotic analgesic class of drugs.
 It is derived from the opium poppy plant and acts by binding to opioid receptors in the brain and other tissues to modify the body’s response to pain.
 If you have moderate to severe pain, your doctor may prescribe morphine sulfate to help manage your symptoms effectively.

 Morphine is prescribed for pain relief.
 Patients take morphine to relieve pain they are experiencing typically from an injury, surgery, or in some cases cancer patients.

-Morphine extended-release tablets brand name is MS CONTIN® (morphine sulfate extended-release tablets) and capsules are only used to relieve severe (around-the-clock) pain that cannot be controlled by the use of other drugs.
+Morphine extended-release tablets brand name is MS CONTIN® (morphine sulfate extended-release tablets also known as morphine pills) and capsules are only used to relieve severe (around-the-clock) pain that cannot be controlled by the use of other drugs.